learningequality/kolibri/docs/user/manage_exams.rst

 Manage Exams
 ~~~~~~~~~~~~

 You can view, create and delete exams, as well as assign them to learners, using the **Exams** tab in your **Coach** dashboard.
 Default view displays the list of all exams in a selected class, with a series of options to set the visibility, (de)activate when required, and view report of students who took them.

 .. image:: img/manage-exams.png
   :alt: manage exams home page

 .. note::
-  To manage **Exams** in Kolibri classes and groups you must be logged-in as **Coach** or **Facility Admin**.
+  To manage **Exams** in Kolibri classes and groups you must be logged-in as **Coach** or **Admin**.

 Create New Exam